 Chapter three will present the continuation of these ideologies and arguments in relation to U.S. foreign policy and torture in the twenty-first century, specifically in the “War on Terror.”
 This thesis will present some of the key evidence of torture and revelations of torture in the “War on Terror,” now an undeniable element of U.S foreign policy and conduct, as exposed by the aforementioned “CIA torture report.”
-These sources, as well as the literature and analysis that followed, demonstrate the exceptional and extrajudicial climate in which torture was sanctioned, authorized and pardoned.
+These sources, as well as the literature and analysis that have followed, demonstrate the exceptional and extrajudicial climate in which torture was sanctioned, authorized and pardoned.
 Not only, this chapter will argue, does the present-day use of torture represent a continuity with the historical and societal roots that have been presented throughout the thesis, but it also presents a number of challenges to our interpretation of the character of U.S. foreign policy and its political, legal and international context.
 The sources and arguments in this thesis not only demonstrate and help to explain the persistence of torture over centuries of U.S. history and foreign policy, but also show the potential character of U.S. foreign policy and the limits of domestic law and international law in this context.
 While a full exploration of these topics is far beyond the bounds of this thesis, it is clear that the use of torture in the twenty-first century must be considered when assessing the potential character and scope of U.S. foreign policy, past, present an future.

 Literature Review

-Briefly surveying some of the major works relating to torture and its place within U.S foreign relations helps one understand some of the central debates regarding torture but also the ideological influences on U.S foreign policy. hese influences, with the exception of racial superiority, are scarcely applied to torture.
-Historians such as Alfred McCoy and Michael Otterman have reveal the recent history of torture from an American perspective, arguing that a paradigm of physical and psychological brutality evolved out of the Cold War and fear of Soviet “mind control.”
-This paradigm, they argue, was then propagated and reflected in programs and training across the globeincluding Vietnam, the Philippines, Latin America and, more recently, the Middle East in the “War on Terror.”
+Briefly surveying some of the major works relating to torture and its place within U.S foreign relations helps one understand not only some of the central debates regarding torture but also the ideological influences on U.S foreign policy.
+These influences, with the exception of racial superiority, are scarcely applied to torture.
+Historians such as Alfred McCoy and Michael Otterman have revealed the recent history of torture from an American perspective, arguing that a paradigm of physical and psychological brutality evolved out of the Cold War and the fear of Soviet “mind control.”
+This paradigm, they argue, was then propagated and reflected in programs and training across the globe, including Vietnam, the Philippines, Latin America and, more recently, the Middle East in the “War on Terror.”
 Broader accounts of torture, that is to say by actors other than America and before the twentieth century, are scarcer but include Ruxandra Cesereanu and Robert Edgerton’s The Worldwide Practice of Torture.
 A great deal of the literature, however, tells the story of American torture overseas, consequentially amplifying the need to understand not just the detail but also the sources of this policy.

 This thesis will take a much broader scope than much of the existing literature.
-As such it will draw upon cases from the aforementioned chronological accounts as well as case studies such as A Phoenix Rising, White Love and Fighting Cosmic Warriors that detail the political situation and local perspective of torture in Vietnam, Philippines and the Middle East respectively.
+As such it will draw upon cases from the aforementioned chronological accounts as well as case studies such as A Phoenix Rising, White Love and Fighting Cosmic Warriors that detail the political situation and local perspective of torture in Vietnam, the Philippines and the Middle East respectively.
 While there is clear historiographical merit in observing certain instances or historical episodes, this research sets out to depict torture in American society and foreign policy.
-It will cover episodes of torture as far back as America’s very inception, the struggles with Native Americans, and instances public torture such as lynching in the nineteenth century.
+It will cover episodes of torture as far back as America’s very inception, the struggles with Native Americans, and instances of public torture such as lynching in the nineteenth century.
 In doing so, it is hoped that ideological links can be drawn between these social events and the global abuses detailed in works such as those by McCoy and Otterman.